CHINATI WEEKEND 2018:

 A special feature of Chinati Weekend 2018 will be the presentation of Richard Maxwell’s performance work Ads at the Ice Plant on East Oak Street.

-In July-August of this year, theater director and author Richard Maxwell will return to Marfa as a Chinati artist in residence.
-During his residency, Maxwell will work on and in a currently unoccupied portion of Chinati’s Ice Plant building, and prepare the space for the making of Ads, which will be presented during the annual October weekend.
+In July-August of this year, theater director and author Richard Maxwell returned to Marfa as a Chinati artist in residence.
+During his residency, Maxwell is working on and in a currently unoccupied portion of Chinati’s Ice Plant building, preparing the space for the making of Ads, which will be presented during the annual October weekend.
 Ads will feature approximately thirty members of the local community, who will share deeply held beliefs that become the text and subject of the work.
-Of a previous version of Ads, Charles Isherwood in The New York Times wrote:

 The performances of Ads will take place on Friday, October 5 at 8:00 PM and 10:00 PM; Saturday, October 6 at 8:00 PM; and Sunday, October 7 at 8:00 PM and 10:00 PM.

 As seating is limited, reservations are required.
 To make reservations, please click on the link below.
 You may make a reservation for two seats.
 For larger groups, please ask members of your party to reserve seats individually.